Key Differences: Standard vs. Itemized Deduction

 • Standard Deduction

-• Simplifies tax filing process.
+• Simplifies the tax filing process.

 • Itemized Deduction